robomac/dir/README.md

         So use -t{c|i|r} with -z cautiously.
-        This is distinct from -t, which prints totals without filenames. e.g. dir -ti=rAt *.txt will find txt files with RAT, rat or any combination.
+        This is distinct from -t, which prints totals without filenames. e.g. dir -ti=rAt *.txt will find txt files with RAT, rat or any combination. x=v,v... (or exclude=) Comma-separated list of extensions to skip over.
+E.g. avoid text-search on MOV, MP4 files.
+Case-insensitive.
+This can make text searching a lot faster.

 Visibility:
     d{+|-} = List Directories.  + is ONLY list directories, - exludes them.
 Default is list files and directories.